Houston DWI Lawyer – GET YOUR CASE DISMISSED or FOUND NOT GUILTY AT TRIAL

 You may still be able to obtain a dismissal of your charges, or win your case at trial.

-The police may stop you for suspicion of intoxication (drunk driving) if you are driving erratically or violating traffic laws.
+The police may legally stop anyone for violating traffic laws.
 If the police believe you are intoxicated, you may be asked to submit to a field sobriety test.

 IF YOU HAVE HAD ANYTHING TO DRINK OR CONSUMED ANY MIND ALTERING SUBSTANCE